trivago/cluecumber/README.md

 Cluecumber generates the following report pages:

 * __All Scenarios__: all scenarios grouped by their status `passed`, `failed` or `skipped`.
+* __Rerun Scenarios__: all scenarios that had previous runs if the respective option is turned on.
 * __Scenario Sequence__: all scenarios in running order including their individual status information
 * __Scenario Details__: all steps, hooks, stack traces and attachments of a single scenario
 * __All Features__: an overview of all features